Facta-Leopard/DirectX11_Practice/General Programming Guidelines.md

 ---

+## About Memory Layout SoA(Structure of Array) and AoS(Array of Structure)

+Think about for Using Structure of Arrays (SoA) instead of Array of Structures (AoS) when doing repeated math on many vectors, to make the code faster with better cache and SIMD use.

+---

 ## Ternary Operator Rule

 Nested ternary is allowed only inside for or while loops — my personal rule for compactness and clarity.